 In December 2017, Ohio joined a growing list of states passing legislation explicitly legalizing daily fantasy sports (DFS).

-While DFS sites serve players in many states that don’t have specific laws on their books, in Ohio, the matter is crystal clear: DFS is fully legal, with the Ohio Casino Control Commission providing oversight over fantasy sports in the state.
+While DFS sites serve players in many states that don’t have specific laws on their books, the matter is crystal clear in Ohio: DFS is fully legal, with the Ohio Casino Control Commission providing oversight over fantasy sports in the state.

-At the time the law was passed, estimates were that nearly 2 million Ohioans were already participating in daily fantasy sports.
+At the time the law was passed, nearly 2 million Ohioans were estimated to already be participating in daily fantasy sports.
 That figure is likely even higher today.

 When legalizing daily fantasy sports, Ohio set a maximum annual licensing fee of just $10,000 with an additional registration fee based on players served.
 Operators pay a registration fee as well, but they don’t have to pay any tax on revenue.
 As a result, Ohio becomes even more inviting for the likes of DraftKings, FanDuel, Yahoo Fantasy Sports, and other DFS sites, all of which are energetically competing to attract players in the state.

-Here’s an overview of daily fantasy sports in the Buckeye State, including discussions of how DFS differs from traditional sports betting, which sites operate in Ohio, and the different types of contests available for Ohioans to play.
+Here’s an overview of daily fantasy sports in the Buckeye State, including discussions on how DFS differs from traditional sports betting, which sites operate in Ohio, and the different types of contests available for Ohioans to play.

 Daily fantasy sports are the now-popular outgrowth of what had originally been season-long fantasy contests.
-In those season-long games, players would pick players from different teams to form individual line-ups.
+In those season-long games, players pick players from different teams to form individual lineups.